Pranava-M/Flood-D-C-/README.md

 ## License

-MIT — free to use, modify, and distribute.
+- free to use, modify, and distribute.